-To determine a provider's compliance with the meal pattern requirements a sponsor would need to review documentation including, but not limited to:
+To determine a site's compliance with the meal pattern requirements a sponsor must review documentation including, but not limited to:

 - Meal production records

+- Documentation of food purchases

+- o Invoices

+- o Receipts

+- Vendor receipts/records

 - Donation logs

 - Leftover/Recycle logs

 - CN labels

 - Product formulation statements

-The sponsor must determine if the provider has complied with the required meal components and portion sizes for each meal type.
+The sponsor must determine if the site has complied with the required meal components and portion sizes for each meal type, and if the site purchased or acquired enough of each item to support the meals and snacks it claims.

-NOTE: If a provider was unable to serve the documented meal with the whole grain-rich grain due to extenuating circumstances, such as being forced to close before serving that meal due to severe weather, the sponsor would not have to call a finding and disallow meals on the basis that the whole grain-rich requirement was not met.
+NOTE: If a site was unable to serve the documented meal with the whole grain-rich grain due to extenuating circumstances, such as being forced to close before serving that meal due to severe weather, the sponsor would not have to call a finding and disallow meals on the basis that the whole grain-rich requirement was not met.